gfleetwood/NSA/README.md

 `policy: RelayPolicy = field(default_factory=RelayPolicy)`

 And an additional import of `field` from `dataclasses`.
 I also deleted files related to the original AWS deployment including the Dockerfile in favor of using Modal's API.
-Everything else below is from the original README with sections removed and text removed dealing with deployment to AWS.
+Everything else below is from the original README with sections and text removed dealing with deployment to AWS.
 See also the following resources:

 * https://www.youtube.com/watch?v=i1241TceGGc
 * https://replit.com/@GaryOKeeffe/NostrServerlessAPIDemo#main.py